-Everything was fine until February 8, when he’d leaned over their lab table and asked if she had a hot date for Valentine’s Day.
-Her pencil slipped, and instead of entering “NR” for the cross of Pb with Pb(NO3)2, she blistered through the page with the tip of her Ticonderoga.
+Everything had been fine until February 8, when he’d leaned over their lab table and asked if she had a hot date for Valentine’s Day.
+Her pencil had slipped, and instead of entering “NR” for the cross of Pb with Pb(NO3)2, she’d blistered through the page with the tip of her Ticonderoga.
 “What did you say?” she asked.

 This was no small thing.

 She watched Dan and his friends walk toward her table.
 They were heading for the main hall, its doorway just behind her.
 She liked the way he walked, with slightly turned-out legs that weren’t bowed but definitely weren’t straight.
 He had very smooth lips, while hers were always chapped.
 It didn’t seem fair.